-Dennis Cuneo is a partner in the New Orleans office and the Washington, D.C. office and a partner in the New Orleans office.
+Dennis Cuneo is a partner in the New Orleans office and the Washington, D.C.
+Metro office located in Arlington, Virginia.
 He has extensive corporate, government and labor relations experience.

 Prior to joining the firm, Dennis was the senior vice president of Toyota Motor North America, Inc. where his responsibilities included oversight of legal, government affairs, public affairs, industry relations, administration, human resources, and strategic planning and research.

 He was a member of the management team that started New United Motor Manufacturing, Inc. (NUMMI) – Toyota's first assembly plant in North America.
 He also helped establish Toyota's North American manufacturing headquarters.